What is an Electronic Payment System?

 Step 5: Clearing and Settlement

 After approval, the actual transfer of money begins.
 The e-payment system routes the funds through banking networks, ensuring that the payer’s account is debited and the receiver’s account is credited.
 This step is called settlement.
-Modern digital frameworks complete this process within seconds, creating a near-instant experience for both sides.
+Modern digital frameworks provide instant authorization for real-time payment systems, while final settlement to the merchant account may occur instantly or follow batch-based cycles such as T+1 or T+2, depending on the payment method.

 Step 6: Confirmation and Notification